anki-geo/ultimate-geography/CONTRIBUTING.md

   - `Ultimate Geography [EN] [Extended]` ==> `Ultimate_Geography_v[x.y]_EN_EXTENDED.zip`.
 1. In Anki, synchronise all your devices then import the folder of the standard English deck with CrowdAnki (i.e. `Ultimate Geography`).
 For major versions, make sure to perform a [clean import](README.md#major-version).
 Synchronise all your devices again once the import is complete.
 1. Export the deck as an APKG package named `Ultimate_Geography_v[x.y]_EN.apkg`, making sure to exclude scheduling information but include all media.
+1. On GitHub, create a new **pre-release** named with the version number followed by `-beta`.
-1. Write the release notes on GitHub.
-1. Attach the APKG file as well as all the ZIP files to the release and publish it.
+1. Write the release notes, attach the APKG file and all the ZIP files, and publish the pre-release.
+1. Announce the beta in a discussion and wait for feedback.
+1. Once the beta is stable, convert the pre-release to an official release.
+1. Close the milestone and create a new one for the next version.
 1. Go to [AnkiWeb](https://ankiweb.net/decks/).
 1. Find the _Ultimate Geography_ deck and select _Actions_ > _Share_
 1. Update the version number in the title and the description if needed.
 1. Enter the full legal name and click _Share_.
-1. Close the milestone in GitHub and create a new one for the next version.
+1. Announce the release on Reddit.

 [ref129]: https://github.com/axelboc/anki-ultimate-geography/issues/129
 [ref137]: https://github.com/axelboc/anki-ultimate-geography/issues/137